moby/moby/docs/reference/builder.md

     $ docker build -t shykes/myapp .

+To tag the image into multiple repositories after the build, add multiple `-t` parameters when you run the `build` command:

+    $ docker build -t shykes/myapp:1.0.2 -t shykes/myapp:latest .

 The Docker daemon runs the instructions in the `Dockerfile` one-by-one, committing the result of each instruction to a new image if necessary, before finally outputting the ID of your